bartvanhoey/DomainDrivenDesignWorkshop/docs/guide/Domain-Driven-Design-Implementation-Guide.md

 #### The Application Layer

-The Application Layer is also splitted into two projects;
+The Application Layer is also split into two projects;

 * `IssueTracking.Application.Contracts` contains the application service **interfaces** and the **DTO**s used by these interfaces.
 This project can be shared by the client applications (including the UI).
 * `IssueTracking.Application` is the **essential application layer** that **implements** the interfaces defined in the Contracts project.